 The entire CatGenie cycle runs for between 30 and 40 minutes and is broken into three different phases.
 Let’s go over what happens in each stage of the cycle.

 Once the Genie Hand has carried all of the waste into the hopper, the bowl fills up with water and SaniSolution.
-During this phase, the bowl continues to rotate and the Genie Hand moves in and out of the water, swishing and the agitating the granules.
+During this phase, the bowl continues to rotate, and the Genie Hand moves in and out of the water, swishing and the agitating the Washable Granules.
 Once everything has had enough time swirling around in the litter bowl, the CatGenie flushes everything—SaniSolution and macerated feces—into your toilet bowl or drain.

 How Well Did It Work?